Claire Huangci, 23, USA

 “Scarbo” had the same effect.
 You had the feeling that this is a story being told, with all appropriate enhancements, rather than experienced firsthand.
 The imp was even scarier in the retelling.
 Musically, there were many surprises in her performance.
 As often as I have sat through this piece, there were things she brought out that I had never heard before.
 I can hardly wait to pull out my score and find her discoveries for myself.

 If you thought that you had experienced all of the treats she had in store, then you would have been unprepared for the way she plowed into Bartók’s Out of Doors suite.
-She attacked the piano and it was a cage match between her and the instrument for the opening bell, as if to say “no more Ms. Nice Guy!”
+She attacked the piano and it was a cage match between her and the instrument from the opening bell, as if to say “no more Ms. Nice Guy!”
 This is not to say that she didn’t pull it back when needed, but even the quiet moments were filled with the suspense that something was going to happen—maybe something terrible or wonderful or…who knows?

 It was a remarkable performance and could be a game-changer for her.